Skip to main content

 • network reconfiguration taking effect at a non deterministic time (causing fees to change ahead of schedule for example)

-Example here is to upgrade the protocol version to version 9 on January-31-2018.
+By way of example, here is the upgrades command used to upgrade the protocol version to version 9 on January-31-2018.

 At this point info will tell you that the node is setup to vote for this upgrade: